mjmccans/hassio-addon-airthings/README.md

 * An Airthings Wave, Airthings Wave Plus or Airthings Wave Mini

-* A Raspberry Pi 3/4 with built-in Bluetooth, a Bluetooth adapter that supports Bluetooth Low Energy (BLE) (such as [this one](https://www.amazon.com/Plugable-Bluetooth-Adapter-Compatible-Raspberry/dp/B009ZIILLI)).
+* A Raspberry Pi 3/4 with built-in Bluetooth or a Bluetooth adapter that supports Bluetooth Low Energy (BLE) (such as [this one](https://www.amazon.com/Plugable-Bluetooth-Adapter-Compatible-Raspberry/dp/B009ZIILLI)).

-I am running this add-on on an Odroid-N2+ running HassOS with the above Plugable USB Bluetooth 4.0 Low Energy Micro Adapter and it is working quite well.
+I has successfully run this add-on on an Raspberry Pi and an Odroid-N2+ running HassOS with the above Plugable USB Bluetooth 4.0 Low Energy Micro Adapter.

 ## Installation